cmosongo/zero_day/0x00-vagrant/README.md

-# Project Name
+# [0x00] Vagrant

-This project uses Vagrant to set up a development environment for XYZ application.
+This project shows how Vagrant can be used to set up a development environment.

 ## Prerequisites